Nikon D3300 vs Olympus E-M10 III

 It is notable that the D3300 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the D3300 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D3300 was replaced by the Nikon D3400, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon D3300 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.